 Morocco, the land of tiny ancient streets interlaced as mazes, is a place for those who love crafts take hours to go through the factories of tannery, weaving, pottery, jewelry, crystal oil… to experience an unique culture with all 5 senses.
 Morocco’s capital is Rabat, and the largest city is Casablanca.
 For the convenience of traveling during the 33 – day trip to 11 European – African countries, I did not go to these two big cities but focus on the most prominent locations in the North of Morocco.
 They are Fez or Fes (exploring Medina that was recognized by UNESCO in 1981), Chefchaouen (Blue City), Tangier (the coastal city bordering Spain).
-So, what to do and how to spend 7 days in Morocco perfectly?
-Let’s check it out our suggested Morocco 7 days itinerary with the very detailed guides to visit 3 most beautiful cities with rich history, culture and most quintessential features of these cities from A to Z to find out the answer!

 - Chefchaouen travel guide — The fullest Chefchaouen travel blog & guide for first-timers

 - Marrakech travel blog — The fullest Marrakech travel guide for first-timers

 - What to buy in Morocco? — 17 Top Morocco souvenirs, gifts & best things to buy in Morocco

 - Morocco travel blog — The fullest Morocco travel guide for a budget trip for first-timers